mlabuda2/nf-tower-docs/docs/faqs.md

   }
   ```

-* If you have two or more processes that use the same container image, but only a subset of these processes use Secrets, your Secret-using processes may fail during the initial run but succeed if you resume the run.
+* If you have two or more processes that use the same container image, but only a subset of these processes use Secrets, your Secret-using processes may fail during the initial run but succeed when resumed.
 This is due to an bug in how Nextflow (22.04.5 and earlier) registers jobs with AWS Batch.
 As workaround to the issue, you can:

     1. Use a different container image for each process.
-2. Define your Secrets across every process that shares the same container image.
+    2. Define the same set of Secrets in each process that uses the same container image.

 ### tw CLI